WHO THEY ARE

 TRY THE PRODUCTS

-Today, Yeo Valley has grown to be the UK’s number one organic dairy brand, and Spinneys has an exclusive partnership with the company to supply cream, Greek-style and natural yoghurts, butter and milk.
+Today, Yeo Valley has grown to be the UK’s number one organic dairy brand, and Spinneys has partnered with the company to supply cream, Greek-style and natural yoghurts, butter and milk.

 To read more about Yeo Valley, visit yeovalley.co.uk.